T2-official/T2-official/README.md

 thus, any working oppotunity or support is welcomed.

-We need your imperial project!
+We need your imperative project!
 Together we can go for a new stage!

 # 💡skill